 I think both Tom and Brandon have real star quality – though actually I’m not sure that my brains is much involved in that opinion.

 So I got even more excited when I thought I noticed that Tom and Brandon seemed to be quite taken with one another, bromantically speaking.
 Probably more out of wishful-thinking than anything else, I tweeted that they were the Chris and Kem (the couple that really won this year’s Love Island) of Bromans.

 So imagine how I felt when Brandon found my tweet, gave it a thumbs up – and tweeted Tom about it, asking ‘what you reckon Tom?’.

 Tom reckoned yes.
 ‘I’ll take that’ he tweeted back.

 (FYI according to the tabs, baby-faced Brandon, like Love Island‘s Chris, is supposed to have an XXL penis that he’s not shy about showing off.
 I am of course following him now.
 Avidly.)

-Straight after Bromans, Chris and Kem appeared on the ITV2 game show Celebrity Juice, where they had a chocolate eclair strapped to their groins and were instructed by the host Keith Lemon to lick the icing off each other’s strapacaketome as quickly as possible.
+Straight after Bromans, the ITV2 game show Celebrity Juice featured Chris and Kem – in one of the games they had a chocolate eclair strapped to each of their groins, and were instructed by the host Keith Lemon to lick the icing off each other’s strapacaketome as quickly as possible.
 They obliged, in a 69 position – camera zooming in for extreme close-ups, as they sucked on each other’s cream-filled treats.
 Expertly, as it turned out.